-You need to have more RAM than powerful RAM most of the times.
+You need to have more RAM than a powerful RAM most of the time.
 For example, if you are using so many tabs in chrome and you have 2GB DDR4 RAM then it will consume a total of 2GB.
 This will make the system hang.

 Suppose if you have a 4GB DDR3 RAM in the same scenario then there will no to less system lag compared to 2GB DDR4 RAM.